lazd/wellTested/README.md

 TravisCI is used to run tests when commits are pushed or pull requests are submitted.

 See [GUI & Headless browser testing with Travis](http://about.travis-ci.org/docs/user/gui-and-headless-browsers/) for information on setting up Travis for headless testing.

+## [Coveralls]

+Coveralls is used to track code coverage over time.
+After tests run on TravisCI, the code coverage report is submitted to Coveralls.

 # Todo